 Alternatively, visualize a beautiful, ancient tree with deep spreading roots and expansive foliage.
 Imagine yourself transferring your individual worries from your mind onto the strong, supporting branches of this tree.
 Know that this tree is guarding your problems and keeping you safe while you sleep.

 Savour A Sleepy-Time Snack

-There is some evidence to suggest that a light snack containing low glycaemic index carbohydrate can help us get to sleep.
+There is some evidence to suggest that a light snack containing low glycemic index carbohydrate can help us get to sleep.
 The theory behind this is that such foods may help our brains to produce serotonin, a neurotransmitter that makes us feel happy and relaxed.

 Therefore, you may like to try eating a small banana, handful of blueberries, healthy oatmeal biscuit or small slice of sourdough toast before heading to bed.
-The emphasis here is also on having a light snack, though - eating too much will strain your digestive system and actually interfere with your quality of sleep.
+The emphasis here is on having a light snack, though - eating too much will strain your digestive system and actually interfere with your quality of sleep.

 Find Your Sleepy Acupressure Points